 An interesting protagonist is one of the main ingredients of a story’s success.
 Read this guide to find out how to create a memorable one.

 Character’s motivations and aims

 It is impossible to tell a story about a character that doesn’t have goals and motivations to reach them.
+The same idea applies to non-fiction works like dissertations, articles, essays and other types of papers.
 Goals are desires your character has – he/she will try to reach them during the story you tell.
 Motivations give these goals meaning: they explain why your character wants to reach them.
 Make sure that you don’t leave the goals self-explanatory, like “someone wants to save the world just because he wants to save the world.”
 This would make your character (and therefore – an entire story) flat.
 Let’s see why famous book characters take actions:

 - Physiological needs

 Maybe, your character is trying to survive an apocalypse?
 Perhaps, he/she is starving, looking for shelter, trying to avoid a catastrophe?

 These needs might include protection from assault, health, social acceptance, money, etc.

 If all of your characters’ physical needs are satisfied, they might be searching for love and friendship.